Illine/geomagnetic/README.md

-# Geomagnetic API
+# Weather

-## This service is designed for an android application [Weather: Any place on the Earth!](https://play.google.com/store/apps/details?id=net.c7j.wna&hl=ru "Google Play")
+The services is designed for an android application [Weather: Any place on the Earth!](https://play.google.com/store/apps/details?id=net.c7j.wna&hl=ru "Google Play")

+### Functional services

+##### Geomagnetic API

-The Geomagnetic API requests a geomagnetic forecast from [SWPC NOAA API](https://services.swpc.noaa.gov/text/3-day-geomag-forecast.txt) as a common .txt file on a daily basis.
+The service requests a geomagnetic forecast from [SWPC NOAA API](https://services.swpc.noaa.gov/text/3-day-geomag-forecast.txt) as a common .txt file on a daily basis.
 After the file with forecast is received and parsed by the service, the result is stored to the database.
 All the process is entirely self-acting.
 The Weather Application accesses the API via REST.

+### Infrastructure services

 ### Tech

-Geomagnetic API uses of next libraries:
+The Weather uses of next libraries:

 * [Spring Boot]
-* [Spring Starter Web]
+* [Spring Web]
-* [Spring Starter JPA]
+* [Spring JPA]
-* [Spring Starter Actuator]
+* [Spring Actuator]
-* [Spring Starter Validation]
+* [Spring Validation]
+* [Spring Cloud Config]
+* [Hibernate]
 * [Model Mapper]
 * [Liquibase]
 * [PostgreSQL]